google/oss-fuzz/docs/reproducing.md

 ([examples](https://bugs.chromium.org/p/oss-fuzz/issues/list)), now what?
 Before attempting a fix the bug you should be able to reliably reproduce it.

-Every issue has a reproducer file attached.
+Every issue has a reproducer (aka "test case") file attached.
 Download it.
 If the issue is not public, you will need to login using your Google account that is CC-ed to the bug report.
 This file contains the bytes that were fed to the [Fuzz Target](http://libfuzzer.info/#fuzz-target).